absmach/magistrala-docs/docs/user-guide/profile-management/users.md

 Each user has access to a **Profile Page**, where personal information, security settings, and preferences can be updated.

-Clicking on the `user profile picture` or `avatar` at the top right opens a popover.
+Clicking the `user profile picture` or `avatar` at the top right opens a popover.

 ### Standard User Menu